 Gulags and gas chambers were the fruits of such totalitarian logic.

-So, in sum, totalitarians take ideology, promote it through propaganda, which twists reality to conform to said ideology, and then sustains it all through state terror.
+So, in sum, totalitarians take ideology, promote it through propaganda, which twists reality to conform to said ideology, and then sustain it all through state terror.
 They can only do this by extending absolute control over every aspect of society.
 Culture, the arts, family life, economics, and politics, everything ends up dominated by one ruling Party led by a Supreme Leader cultivating a cult of personality.
 Like a black hole, the totalitarian regime seeks to become an irresistible force of gravity, pulling everything into an orbit from which nothing can ever escape.
 Nazi Germany was a short-lived example of this.
 The Soviet Union and Mao's China are other examples.
 The only living example we have left today is North Korea.

 Final Thoughts

 Where does this leave Arendt?
 I don't believe that her writing on totalitarianism is hugely relevant to our current situation.
 No comparably oppressive totalitarian ideologies exist today in the developed world.
 Not yet, anyway.
-Russia's trying, but it lacks a transcendent ideology that can serve as a proxy for religious faith.
-Putin's nationalism is weak stuff compared to Marxist-Leninism, Maoism, or Hitler's malignant brand of fascism.

 However, I remain convinced that someday a new totalitarian metaphysic will emerge, either from the far-right, the far-left, or some Frankenstein combination of the two that we as yet cannot imagine.
 And despite the panic porn that dominates partisan news sources that would have you believe otherwise, the right and left in their current early twenty-first-century iterations are a far cry from the murder machines run by Stalin, Mao, and Hitler.
 Any comparison to the contrary is hyperbole caused by gross historical ignorance.